mikecrist/mikecrist/README.md

 </p>

 ### Hi there 👋
-My name is **Mike**, and I am a Senior Manager of Design Engineering / aspiring Data Scientist!
+My name is **Mike**, and I am a Electronics Engineer / aspiring Data Scientist!
 I obtained my Master of Science in Analytics from Georgia Tech in December 2023.
 The projects you will find on this profile are a selection of some of the projects that I worked on while at Georgia Tech.

 - **Location:** Atlanta, GA, USA
 - **Current Role:** Senior Manager Design Engineering - Digital Lighting Networks at [Acuity Brands](https://www.acuitybrands.com/)